Cyphrme/Coze/README.md

 See the `coze_vs.md` document for more.

+#### Is `x` derived from `d`?
+Yes.
+Coze assumes that `x` must be derived from `d`.

 #### Does Coze have checksums?
-For keys, `tmb`, and for messages, `cad` and `czd`, may be used as checksums.
+For keys, `x` and `tmb`, and for messages, `cad` and `czd`, may be used as checksums.
+When given a new public key, systems may recalculate `x` and/or `tmb`, and error on mismatch.
+When given messages, systems can recalculate `cad`, and/or `czd` and error on mismatch.
+For keys, `x` may serve the function of checksumming for `d`.  `tmb` is the checksum of `x`.

-When given a new public key, systems storing keys may recalculate `tmb`, compare given values, and error on mismatch.
-Alternatively, systems may used cryptographic verification to serve the function of checksumming.
+Alternatively, systems may used cryptographic verification using `sig` to serve the function of checksumming.

+The only circumstance a Coze key value cannot be checksummed is when "d", "x", or "tmb" are presented alone.
+In situations needing checksums, we recommend passing another component along so the Coze key may be checked.

 #### Performance hacks?
 Coze is not optimized for long messages, but if early knowledge of Coze standard